vivitali/bundle-scss/README.md

     -m, --mask <mask>            mask for files which have to be concatenate.
 Example \"./src/**/*.theme.scss\".
                                  You may pass several definitions in Array
     -d, --dest <dest>            Output file desination.
 Example \"./dist/themes.scss\"
-    -s, --sort <sort>            Output file desination.
+    -s, --sort <sort>            Optional.
+Sort priority.
-                                 Example: `variable` - will pass all variables at beginning Default priority ['theme-variable', 'variable', 'mixin']"
+                                 Example: `variable` - will pass all variables files at the beginning Default priority ['theme-variable', 'variable', 'mixin']"

 ```